41646F6C666F/node-todo/README.md

-# Node To-Do
+# Node.js To-Do

-> Simple To-Do list project with Node.js, Express, MongoDB (later Angular)
+> Simple To-Do list project with the MEAN Stack: MongoDB, Express, Node.js, Angular

 - This project use: